ONETWOSUNSHINE/LeastSquaresOpenMP/README.md

 ```
 ### Build the project

-This project uses **make** for building.
+#### Using CMake with Make (Linux/MinGW)
 To build the project, simply run the following command in the root directory of the repository:

 ```
 mkdir build